First Heroes: Engaging Fathers in the First 1000 Days (First Heroes)

 Baseline to 12-month postpartum

-Time Frame: Baseline to 12-month post-partum
+Time Frame: 12-month post-partum

-Baseline to 12-month post-partum
+12-month post-partum

-Paternal diet
+Paternal Diet

-Paternal diet
+Paternal Diet

-Time Frame: Baseline to 12 months post-partum
+Time Frame: 12 months post-partum

-Baseline to 12 months post-partum
+12 months post-partum

 Days per week physically active for at least 30 minutes per day

-Time Frame: Baseline to 12 months post-partum
+Time Frame: 12 months post-partum

-Baseline to 12 months post-partum
+12 months post-partum

 Time Frame: 6 month post-partum